How to print a dictionary in Python

 print("Person: {name}, {age} years old, from {city}".format(**person))--OUTPUT--Person: John, 30 years old, from New York

-You can directly embed a dictionary into a string using the ** operator for unpacking.
-This operator passes the dictionary's key-value pairs as keyword arguments to the .format() method.
-The placeholders in your string, like {name}, are then automatically filled with the corresponding values.
+You can also format strings directly using dictionary unpacking.
+The double-asterisk operator ** in .format(**person) unpacks the dictionary, passing its key-value pairs as keyword arguments to the method.
+The placeholders in the string, like {name}, are then matched with the corresponding dictionary keys.

 Advanced dictionary printing techniques